pau1a/Transcrypt/IA.md

 # **2. Full Sitemap**

-The sitemap defines every surface the user can reach across both the Marketing runtime and the Essentials application.
-It acts as the authoritative inventory of pages and ensures all navigation, routing, and user journeys have a stable structural foundation.
+The sitemap defines every surface the user can reach across both the Marketing runtime and the Essentials application, establishing the structural outline of the platform.
+It serves as the descriptive map of how pages are grouped and related.
+The complete, authoritative list of all pages — including identifiers, purpose, and runtime classification — is maintained in Appendix B and should be used alongside this sitemap for implementation and verification.

 ## **2.1 System Surfaces Overview**